ibm-cloud-docs/power-iaas/importing-boot-image.md

 When you import a boot image, you select a storage tier and storage pool for the image. {{site.data.keyword.powerSys_notm}} places the boot volumes that are created from this imported boot image in the storage pool that you specify during the import.
 You cannot change the storage tier or storage pool after you import the image.
 A VSI can have disks from multiple storage types.
 All {{site.data.keyword.powerSys_notm}} data centers support Tier 0, Tier 1, Tier 3, and Fixed IOPs storage types.

-Large boot images might take longer to import.
-You might experience a delay before you receive a confirmation message.
-{: note}

 Boot image import and export are long-running asynchronous operations that {{site.data.keyword.powerSys_notm}} monitors across all workspaces in your account.
-Only one of these operations can run at a time per workspace.
+You can run only one import or export operation at a time in a workspace.
 You cannot start a new operation until the ongoing operation completes.
 {: important}

 ## Before you begin